This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 6. Oleander: Very sensitive skin associated with formication sensation.

 It is a great remedy for hemiplegia, heart problems, neuralgia, and skin problems.
-A patient complains of burning pain at night with numbness over the skin.
-A patient has constant weakness and numbness in lower limbs associated with cold skin of the feet region.
+The patient complains of burning pain at night with numbness over the skin.
+The patient has constant feeling of weakness and numbness in lower limbs associated with cold skin of the feet region.

 Dose and Potency: Oleander 30, 4 globules 3 times a day for 5-7 days.